yhsmiley/pytorch-YOLOv4/README_tensorrt.md

 cp yolov4_1_608_608.trt /pytorch_YOLOv4/trt_weights/
 ```

+*NOTE:*
-*NOTE:* maxBatch should be the same as onnx batch size -> if value is higher than onnx batch size, no error but inference will be wrong
+- maxBatch should be the same as onnx batch size -> if value is higher than onnx batch size, no error but inference will be wrong
+- If use --explicitBatch instead of --maxBatch, the trt engine max_batch_size will always be 1
+- Choosing the Optimal Workspace Size:
+    - At runtime, the space is allocated automatically when creating an IExecutionContext.
+The amount allocated will be no more than is required, even if the amount set in IBuilder::setMaxWorkspaceSize() is much higher.
+    - Applications should therefore allow the TensorRT builder as much workspace as they can afford; at runtime TensorRT will allocate no more than this, and typically less.

 ## Run